Skip to Main Content

 Title of Document

-Include the title of the document that you are referencing.
-Depending on the type of resource, you may have to include more than one title (for an article and the journal, for instance).
-Do not add quotation marks around titles (unless part of the original title).
+• Include the title of the document that you are referencing.
+Depending on the source’s type, you may need to include more than one title (for an article and the journal it appeared in, for instance).
+Do not add quotation marks around titles unless they appear in the original title.

 • Article and chapter titles follow sentence-case capitalization in regular font style.